Lazel102/Les_elfes_de_maison/Prototyp/documentation.md

 - Include description for recipes.

 ## Important integration Questions
+- Regarding Backend's developement: What was the reason why we can't use "href=" to link a <button> or <a> for compatibility with thymeLeaf?
 - What is the purpose of "th:remove="all-but-first" in joinEvent.html ?
 - How to generate a new class='eventContainer' in joinevent.html very time a user creates one ?